NZMSA/2021-Phase-2-Data-Science/5. Microsoft Bot Framework/README.md

 7. Select your subscription.
 If you have not created a subscription yet, you can either use your student email to get a free subscription or sign up for a free trial using a credit card.
 <img src="https://github.com/Sakyawira/Readability-Bot/blob/main/Media/PickSubs.png?raw=true" />

-8. Create an Azure Resource Group by selecting "Create new", and pick "Australia East" for your region for best connection.
+8. Create an Azure Resource Group by selecting "Create new", and pick "Australia East" for your region for the best connection.
 <img src="https://github.com/Sakyawira/Readability-Bot/blob/main/Media/PickResourceGroupAndRegion.png?raw=true" />

 ## Deploying Your Bot